The Parable Of The Sower Meaning (6 powerful lessons)

 “Other seed fell among thorns, which grew up and choked the plants.” – Matthew 13:7

 When you have fertile soil it’s not just the good seeds that will take root, thorns also try to take advantage of the soil.
-When that happens the thorns will eventually choke out the good seeds.
-The young seeds can simply not survive the onslaught.
+If the thorns aren’t taken care of they will eventually choke out the young plants.

-This seed represent those who may look good on the outside but have let sin creep in on the inside.
-Although they might say that Jesus is Lord their lives tell a different story.
+This soil represents those who may look good on the outside but have let sin creep in on the inside.
+Although they might say that Jesus is Lord, their lives tell a different story.
 They haven’t fully turned their lives over to him.
-Eventually that path leads to death.

-This is why it’s so important to guard our heart.
+This is why it’s so important to guard our hearts.
 We need to be constantly looking out for anything that wants to attack our life.
-For more about how to guard your heart check out: What Guarding Your Heart REALLY Means

 “Still other seed fell on good soil, where it produced a crop—a hundred, sixty or thirty times what was sown.” – Matthew 13:8

 When seeds find good fertile soil they will sprout to life and produce an abundant crop.
-In the parable of the sower the yield is a hundred fold, which is huge.
+In the parable of the sower the yield is a hundredfold, which is huge.
 And certainly would have grabbed the attention of Jesus’ listeners.
-Getting such a big return was what they all wanted.

 We are each the cultivators of our soil, our hearts.
 How you care for your heart will determine the life you grow.
+How you listen and respond to the words of Jesus will determine the kind of life you produce.
 That should be both a challenge and an encouragement.

 If your heart is hard, your faith is shallow, or if something is choking the life out of you it’s not too late to change.
 Because of the work of Jesus, life can come from the dry, hard-pressed soil of your life.
 It’s not too late, and you haven’t gone too far for Jesus to produce a crop in you.

-The parable of the sower meaning is a challenge to cultivate your heart.
+The meaning of the Parable of the Sower is a challenge to cultivate your heart.
 And it’s also a promise.
-If you do that, the life that God will bring in you and through you will be greater than you can imagine.
+If you put in that work, the life that God will bring in you and through you will be greater than you can imagine.

 Jeffery Curtis Poor